 If you have been charged with DWI under “Leandra’s Law” you could face stiffer penalties and/or jail time.
 Your time to act is limited, and you should contact Patrick M. Noe, Jr., Attorney at Law, today.
 We will answer or return your call.
 Call now 716-803-8741.

 This provision of the law requires any driver convicted of misdemeanor or felony DWI, whether a child is present or not, to install and maintain an ignition interlock device for a minimum of six months, in any vehicle he/she owns or operates.
 The law also requires any individual convicted of DWI, in addition to fines or imprisonment, to receive a sentence of probation or a conditional discharge, a condition of which is the installation of the ignition interlock device.

 Contact Our Firm For Defense Against DWI Charges

 Turn to Patrick M. Noe, Jr., Attorney at Law, for highly effective defense against all DWI charges, including Leandra’s Law violations.
-Call 716-803-8741 or contact us online for a free phone consultation.
+Call 716-803-8741 or contact us online for a phone consultation.